The Cesky Terrier (pronounced “chess-key terrier”) is a rare dog breed originally from Czechoslovakia.

 Lots of small dog breeds have trouble with fitting a wolf’s worth of teeth into a tiny pair of jaws.

-Whilst tooth decay and gum disease are rarely life threatening, management and veterinary dentistry can be expensive!
+Tooth decay and gum disease are rarely life threatening.
+But management and veterinary dentistry can be expensive!

 Hip dysplasia is abnormal growth of the bones in the hip joint, which causes arthritis and lameness.